vogler/video-server/README.md

   - Show waveform like [SoundCloud](https://soundcloud.com/)
   - Show played time ranges like on [bilibili](https://www.bilibili.com/)
   - Adjust speed by spoken wpm
+- Search/organization
+  - Search transcripts of all all (watched) videos ([example](https://github.com/cmf/huberman) using `yt-dlp`)
+  - YouTube
+    - Statistics of (not) watched videos: time left to watch, how much time per day, how much time saved by speedup, how much time skipped etc., maybe play around with data for improving recommendations
+    - Better sorting/filtering/statistics of video lists
+    - Group similar videos by meta-data (length, title, description, category) or even content from transcript

 ### Related